Recipe-level data retention

 # How are test jobs affected?

-For example, consider the job history in the image below.
-Retention was disabled for this recipe beginning with the 4:58:23 pm job.
-Highlighted is a test job that was completed after retention was disabled:
+For example, consider the job history in the following image.
+Retention was deactivated for this recipe beginning with the 4:58:23 PM job.
+Highlighted is a test job that was completed after retention was deactivated:

 Test job with retained data Test job with data retained